Education

 Biography

-Marko Hajdinjak is a senior analyst at ARC Fund.
-He has been participating in and managing international research projects supported under FP5, FP6, FP7, Horizon 2020, Interreg Danube and Interreg-Europe programmes since 2002.
+Mr. Hajdinjak is a member of ARC Fund’s Research Ethics Board.
+He worked as a senior analyst at ARC Fund for 10 years, participating in and managing international research projects supported under FP7, Horizon 2020, Interreg Danube and Interreg-Europe programs.

-Before joining the ARC Fund team, Mr. Hajdinjak worked as a programme director at the International Centre for Minority Studies and Intercultural Relations, and as an expert at the Centre for the Study of Democracy.
+Before joining the ARC Fund team, Mr. Hajdinjak was a program director at the International Center for Minority Studies and Intercultural Relations, and an expert at the Center for the Study of Democracy.
 He also worked as an external expert for the Aston University on the project CITISPYCE – combating inequalities through innovative social practices of, and for, young people in cities across Europe (2012-2014).

 Research Focus